Skip to main content

 Flat-faced dogs (Frenchies, Pugs, Bulldogs) have a specific consideration: any restriction around the neck, chest, or front legs during pulling directly worsens airway compression.

-Julius-K9 IDC black powerharness on a brindle French Bulldog on a city sidewalk, owner checking two-finger fit under chest strap For brachycephalic dogs, harness fit is critical regardless of clip position.
-The chest strap should sit below the throat — never crossing the neck or trachea — whether you’re using front or back clip.
+For brachycephalic dogs, use fit is critical regardless of clip position.
+The chest strap should sit below the throat, never crossing the neck or trachea, whether you’re using front or back clip.

-For brachy dogs who pull moderately, the front clip is still better than back clip — the redirect takes the force sideways rather than letting the dog drive forward and compress their already-narrow airway.
+For brachy dogs who pull moderately, the front clip is still better than back clip, the redirect takes the force sideways rather than letting the dog drive forward and compress their already-narrow airway.
 But for calm walkers, back clip is fine and more comfortable for daily wear.

-Which Harnesses to Look At
+Which Usees to Look At

 NeedRecommended